-Total Company sales revenue for the year to 30 June 2020 increased by 12% to A\$3.6 million (2019: A\$3.2 million).
-Pleasingly, product sales were up 27% from FY 2019, which is a direct result of the strong pipeline of opportunities which have been commented upon in prior year reports and recent trading updates.
-Licensing and royalty revenue was in line with the previous year, despite the Murata plant being decommissioned in February 2020 and AVX's sales being negatively impacted by COVID-19.
-The Reported Net Loss for the year to 30 June 2020 was a loss of A\$4.9 million (2019: loss of A\$2.8 million), which includes the amortisation of share-based payment expenses.
-This loss also includes A\$3.73 million of Murata project expenses (a net figure of A\$2.11 million after the expected incremental R&D tax rebate) (2019: nil); A\$0.667 million in legal expenses for patent infringement; and A\$0.088 million necessitated by a new treatment of lease expenses under AASB 16.
-When adjusted for these one-off factors, the like for like comparison is an adjusted Net Loss of A\$2.0 million (2019: loss of A\$2.8 million).
+Total Company sales revenue for the year to 30 June 2021 increased by 14% to A\$4.1 million (2020: A\$3.6 million).
+Pleasingly, product sales were up 30% from FY 2020, which is a direct result of the strong pipeline of opportunities which have been commented upon in prior year reports, recent trading updates and the various announcements the Company has made.
+Licensing and royalty revenues were down for the reasons mentioned above.
+The reported EBITDA loss for the year to 30 June 2021 was a loss of A\$2.5 million (2020: loss of A\$4.2 million), which includes the amortisation of share-based payment expenses, Murata project expenses, legal expenses for patent infringement and the adoption of AASB16 in the prior year.
+When adjusted for these one-off factors, the like for like comparison is an adjusted EBITDA Loss of A\$0.4 million (2020: loss of A\$1.6 million).